This post may contain affiliate links that I may earn a commission from. As an Amazon Associate, I earn from qualifying purchases.

 Bobby does like to get slightly fancy occasionally since he knows it makes the kids sooooo happy, but he doesn’t make it an everyday occurrence.
 That way the kids can be really surprised when he does something even remotely different than just moving from place to place.

-If you’re getting an elf for the first time this year, (you can get one here at Target), my biggest piece of advice would be to NOT start with a bang!
+If you’re getting an elf for the first time this year, (you can get one here at Target, or here on Amazon), my biggest piece of advice would be to NOT start with a bang!
 Start off with something simple and then work up to something more exciting.
 That way, your kids won’t expect something super fun from your elf EVERY SINGLE DAY.
 Plus, if your elf accidentally falls asleep while watching The Real Housewives, and forgets to move, or maybe just moves back onto the mantle, nobody will be disappointed because they weren’t expecting too much anyway:)

 My second bit of advice – DO NOT tell your kids that the elf arrives the day after Thanksgiving!
 Do you know how many nights of work you’ll be putting in if you do that?
 Bobby comes out and surprises my kids when I’m good and ready for him to make an appearance.
 I usually wait until the beginning of December when my kiddos start asking about him.